ecwpz91/containers/ocps2i/drupal/93/README.md

     * **`test/`**

         This folder contains the [S2I](https://github.com/openshift/source-to-image)
-        test framework with a sample PHP app.
+        test framework with a sample Drupal app.

         * **`test-app/`**